 This software is protected by international copyright laws.

 All Rights Reserved.

-DirectManage Deployment Manager is part of the Centrify Suite.
-It enables you to identify non-Windows systems within your environment, analyze their readiness to integrate with DirectControl and Active Directory, as well as perform deployment of Centrify Suite editions to these systems.
+DirectManage Deployment Manager is part of Centrify Server Suite.
+It enables you to identify non-Windows computers within your environment and analyze their readiness to integrate with DirectControl and Active Directory, as well as perform deployment of editions of Centrify Server Suite to these computers.

-We recommended you download the latest Centrify product catalog from Centrify Download Center that may contain a newer catalog after this release.
+We recommend that you download the latest Centrify product catalog from Centrify Download Center in case it contains a newer catalog than what is provided with this release.

-· Deployment Manager can download the sudoers file from Linux, UNIX and Mac OS/X machine.
+· Deployment Manager can download the sudoers file from Linux, UNIX and Mac OS X computers.

 · WinSCP in Deployment Manager is upgraded from version 4.3.5 to version 5.1.2.